alejandrodevs/mass_insert/README.md

 Some options that you can include are...

+**table_name**
-`:table_name` : Default value is the table name to your model.
+- Default value is the table name to your model.
 This options rarely needs to change but you can do it if you pass a string with the table name.
 Example...

     options = {:table_name => "users"}

+**primary_key**
-`:primary_key` : Default value is `:id`.
+- Default value is `:id`.
 You can change the name of primary key column send it a symbol with the column name.

     options = {:primary_key => :post_id}

+**primary_key_mode**
-`:primary_key_mode` : Default value is `:auto`.
+- Default value is `:auto`.
 When is `:auto` MassInsert knows that the database will generate the value of the primary key column automatically.
 If you pass `:manual` as primary key mode you need to create your value hashes with the key and value of the primary key column.

     options = {:primary_key_mode => :manual}

-## Advantages

-Faster.
-It's depending of the computer but these are some results...

-* PostgreSQL - Saving 10,000 records in 0.84s

-## Attention

-Since this is a single database insertion your model validation will be ignored, then if you use this gem you need to be sure that information is OK to be persisted.

 ## Contributing